hcilab/wams/README.md

 WAMS manages all connections under the hood, and provides helpful ways to react on **connection-related events**:

-- `onconnect` – called each time a screen connects to a WAMS application
+- `connect` – emitted each time a screen connects to a WAMS application
-- `ondisconnect` – called when a screen disconnects
+- `disconnect` – emitted when a screen disconnects

-Both properties can be assigned a callback function, where you can act on the event.
-The callback function gets an event object with these properties:
+You can listen for both events on the Application instance.
+The handler function gets an event object with these properties:

 1. `view`
 2. `device`